 Affordable Housing Pipeline

 The dashboard report below provides a snapshot of the Mayor’s Office of Housing and Community Development (MOHCD) and the Office of Community Investment and Infrastructure (OCII) affordable housing pipeline projects.
 The projects listed are in the process of development—or are anticipated to be developed—in partnership with non-profit or for-profit developers and financed through city funding agreements, ground leases, disposition and participation agreements and conduit bond financing.
 The Affordable Housing Pipeline also includes housing units produced by private developers through the Inclusionary Affordable Housing Program.
-Data reflects all projects in development as of Fiscal Year 2016-2017 as well as projects completed in 2016.
+Data reflects all projects in development as of Fiscal Year 2017-2018 as well as projects completed through June 2017.

 Instructions for Using the Dashboard

 Filter reports by selecting data in each visualization.
 Hovering over data elements will display additional data.
 The data filter at the bottom of the page can be used filter the data by various categories.
 To select more than one data filter at a time, use the ‘Ctrl’ key.
 The dashboard includes three reports.
 Use the arrow keys at the bottom of the dashboard to scroll through the three affordable housing pipeline reports.

 Source: Mayor's Office of Housing and Community Development.
 (2017).
 Affordable Housing Pipeline.
 Retrieved from https://data.sfgov.org/Housing-and-Buildings/Affordable-Housing-Pipeline...

 Definitions for Data Filters